Albert Adrià

 Albert Adrià Acosta (Note: Catalan names were illegal during the Francoist dictatorship, and so the Spanish State only recognized the castilianized name Alberto Adrián Acosta during this period.) (/ca/; born 20 October 1969) is a Spanish chef.
-He is currently head chef of Enigma, a Michelin one-star restaurant in Barcelona and was formerly the head pastry chef of El Bulli, in Roses on the Costa Brava.
+He is currently head chef of Enigma, a Michelin two-star restaurant in Barcelona and was formerly the head pastry chef of El Bulli, in Roses on the Costa Brava.
 He has often collaborated with his brother, renowned chef Ferran Adrià.

 Biography

 Albert Adrià's interest in cuisine first began thanks to his parents, Ginés and Josefa, but it was his brother Ferran who inspired him to explore food as a career.
 In 1985, he left his studies to begin working at elBulli.
 After two years of apprenticeship, he started to focus his interest on pâtisserie.
 He completed his education in various pâtisseries alongside great pastry chefs such as Antoni Escribà and Francisco Torreblanca.
 In late 1998, he began working on a creativity workshop at the headquarters of Bullicatering.
 The Bullitaller consisted of a table, some books and two chairs, one for him and the other for Oriol Castro.
 The workshop quickly gained in importance for the creative development of elBulli, so it moved to a new location in the centre of Barcelona.
 Until 2008, Albert Adrià worked as the director of the Bullitaller and was responsible for desserts at elBulli.

 In March 2006, Adrià opened Inopia Classic Bar in Barcelona, a bar serving modernised traditional tapas.
 Many identify Inopia as the first gastrobar in Spain.

 In 2009, he released his second solo book, Natura, and directed the documentary Un día en El Bulli, which won awards at several festivals.

 In July 2010, he left the Inopia bar, which would be renamed Lolita taperia, to concentrate on his new project, Tickets.

 In January 2011, he opened 41º, located on Avinguda del Paral·lel in Barcelona, which operated both as a cocktail bar and later as a 16-seat restaurant only open in the evening, with a tasting menu and cocktails.
 At the same time, he launched Tickets alongside his brother Ferran and the Iglesias brothers, the owners of the Barcelona seafood restaurant Rías de Galicia.